 - Low maintenance effort.

-There are also some hosted Grafana options available on the market, including the recently released Infrastructure Monitoring by Logz.io, which offers an easy correlation between Grafana and Kibana within the same user interface.
+There are also some hosted options available on the market, including the recently released Infrastructure Monitoring by Logz.io, which offers an easy correlation between metrics and logs within the same user interface.

 Grafana was built to support the time-series data model that Prometheus is based on.
 Therefore, it is the ideal tool to visualize the metrics Prometheus provides.
 Prometheus is designed for working with modern technologies like Kubernetes, serverless architecture, and microservices.
 As a result, it can provide the kind of data DevOps staff need to maintain a high-availability production environment.

 Grafana comes with the ability to upload ready-made dashboards for use with each of these modern technologies.
 Additionally, the user community at large has developed dashboards with many visualizations for a variety of use cases related to these technologies.
-The dashboards are preconfigured to work with Prometheus servers and provide valuable information for DevOps teams from the moment they are implemented.
+Preconfigured dashboards work with Prometheus servers and provide valuable information for DevOps teams from the moment they enter production.

-Another way to employ the Prometheus and Grafana combination is by monitoring the monitoring tools themselves.
-Prometheus is an excellent metrics collector, but when it is used to monitor an application, you must also keep track of the other systems used to monitor the application, track their users’ experiences, and constantly ensure that all the monitoring services are alive and healthy.
+Another way to employ the Grafana-Prometheus combination is by monitoring the monitoring tools themselves.
+Prometheus is an excellent metrics collector, but when in use to monitor an application, you must also keep track of the other systems.
+Those systems monitor the application, track their users’ experiences, and constantly ensure that all the monitoring services a work.

 For log management, most DevOps teams use the ELK Stack, Splunk, or one of the many other logging systems that can help with root cause analysis.
-For continual validation of the application’s availability, tools like Pingdom and Uptime Robot are commonly employed.
+For continual validation of the application’s availability, tools like Pingdom and Uptime Robot are very popular.

-The availability and performance of these tools or services has to be validated as well, as they are part of the production environment’s mission-critical stack.
-With that in mind, both Prometheus and Grafana come with built-in solutions for these tools.
+You have to validate the availability and performance of these tools or services as well, as they are part of the production environment’s mission-critical stack.
+With that in mind, both Grafana and Prometheus come with built-in solutions for these tools.
 Prometheus has exporters that collect relevant metrics, and Grafana visualizes those metrics in a variety of dashboards.

 Monitoring the Monitoring Tools

-Just like other applications and systems, Prometheus and Grafana are not fail-safe.
+Just like other applications and systems, Grafana and Prometheus are not fail-safe.
 The monitoring state of mind requires DevOps to keep all production services available.
-Since both Prometheus and Grafana are production-supporting systems, they, too, must be monitored to constantly validate the accuracy of the data that is collected and displayed.
+Since both Grafana and Prometheus are production-supporting systems, they also need monitoring.